shyrokaa/COOLor-Picker/README.md

 ## Features

-- Generate color palettes with customizable RGB values
+- Generate color palettes with color theory
 - Display color palette in hexadecimal (hex) codes
 - Simple and user-friendly GUI built with PyQt5
 - Ability to copy hex codes to clipboard